 Buurst SoftNAS is a hybrid cloud data integration product, combining a software-defined, enterprise-class NAS virtual storage appliance, backups, and data movement; and data integration/replication for IT to manage and control data centrally.
 Customers save time and money while increasing efficiency.

 How to Build A Hybrid Cloud with AWS

 Why build a hybrid cloud architecture with AWS?
-This basically boils down to several things.
+This boils down to several things.
 A lot of people are excited about the opportunity to leverage cloud technologies, but they’ve already got a lot of investment made with on-premises equipment.
-To get the best of both worlds, let’s manage both on-premises and the cloud to create a best in class solution that can satisfy our business needs and the use cases that present themselves to us.
+To get the best of both worlds, let’s manage both on-premises and the cloud to create a best-in-class solution that can satisfy our business needs and the use cases that present themselves to us.

 We’re seeing a lot of people interested in the cloud.
-Yet it appears that a lot of our companies aren’t ready to make that full, all in commitment.
-In fact, they’re putting their feet in their water, they’re starting to see what kind of workloads they can transfer to the cloud, what kind of storage they can get access to, and what or how it’s really going to play into their use case.
-55% is a lot of organizations and, as such, we need a solution that’s going to provide for that scenario and scale with them accordingly, and we think that the best in class solution is AWS and SoftNAS.
+Yet it appears that a lot of our companies aren’t ready to make that full, all-in commitment.
+They’re putting their feet in the water, they’re starting to see what kind of workloads they can transfer to the cloud, what kind of storage they can get access to, and what or how it’s really going to play into their use case.
+55% is a lot of organizations and, as such, we need a solution that’s going to provide for that scenario and scale with them accordingly, and we think that the best class solution is AWS and SoftNAS.

 The chart below shows a survey done by SoftNAS where we asked our customers what their main cloud architecture is: